 House Bill No. 276 amends the Texas Agricultural Code to improve the management of parasitic insects and diseases affecting livestock, domestic animals, and domestic fowl.
-The bill requires county commissioners' courts to assist in protecting these animals, mandates the Texas Animal Health Commission to adopt rules for disease control and eradication, and establishes effective disposal methods for infected carcasses.
-It also emphasizes confidentiality regarding biosecurity information while allowing for its release under specific circumstances, such as for law enforcement or public health purposes.
-The commission is granted authority to classify areas based on threats and provide compensation to affected livestock owners.
+The bill requires county commissioners' courts to assist in protecting these animals from communicable diseases and parasitic insects, regardless of their presence in the county.
+It mandates the Texas Animal Health Commission to adopt rules for controlling and eradicating these threats, including effective disposal methods for infected carcasses and regulations on livestock movement.
+The bill also emphasizes confidentiality regarding biosecurity information while allowing for its release under specific circumstances, such as for law enforcement or public health protection.

 Statutes affected: Introduced: ()